paradigmsort/ASN1_Happy_LALR1/README.md

 An ASN1 specification parser in Haskell using Happy.
 Mostly a learning exercise.
 Refer to ITU-T X.680
+Licensed under the MIT license (see LICENSE file).

 The following constructs are supported: